L'Oreal says still has firepower for deals

-BOCA RATON, Florida French cosmetics maker L'Oreal (OREP.PA) still has the firepower to pursue acquisitions even after spending 6.5 billion euros to buy back 8 percent of its shares from Nestle NESN.VX, a senior executive said on Thursday.
+BOCA RATON Florida Feb 20 French cosmetics maker L'Oreal still has the firepower to pursue acquisitions even after spending 6.5 billion euros to buy back 8 percent of its shares from Nestle, a senior executive said on Thursday.

 Speaking at the Consumer Analyst Group of New York (CAGNY) conference in Boca Raton, Florida, L'Oreal executives said the share buyback did not crimp its flexibility at all.